Technical Overview

 • Designed for inspection by security, compliance, and internal audit teams

-The system is intended to be reviewable, not opaque.
+The system is intended to be reviewable and inspectable, not opaque or black-box.

 Evolution informed by pilot findings

-The Ivyron Audit roadmap is explicitly informed by pilot customers, including:
+The Ivyron Audit roadmap is informed directly by pilot deployments, including:

 • Reporting formats preferred by auditors and notified bodies